What We Do

 - Sacramental preparation – Information and resources for Programme Leaders in Parishes and parents.

-- Explore Together – A family focused Religious Education programme
+- Parish Based Religious Education that Explore the Gospel, and Explore Together – A family focused Religious Education programme.

 - Family Faith Education – Resources for parents as first educators in the faith